Vishakha-Sawra/Vishakha-Sawra/README.md

 ![Front-End Developer](https://github.com/Vishakha-Sawra/Vishakha-Sawra/blob/main/banner.jpg?raw=true)

-# Hi there 👋, I'm Vishakha Sawra
+# Hi there, I'm Vishakha Sawra 👋
 ## Front-End Developer 👩‍💻
 I'm Vishakha from India, and I'm a Front-End Developer focusing mainly on on HTML, CSS and JavaScript.
 I also enjoy working with UI, UX design in general.